zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

    http://localhost:7071/api/policies/Acevedo/ACE5605VZZ2ACQ
    ```

+   > **Note**: Paths for documents in Azure Blob Storage are case sensitive, so the policyholder Name and Policy number casing need to match the values specified above.

 6. Paste the updated into the address bar of a new Chrome web browser window and press Enter.

 7. In the browser, the policy document opens in a new window.